-The following items are prohibited and must not be brought to school;
+The following items are prohibited and must not be brought to school.

-- Knives or weapons, alcohol, illegal drugs or mood changing substances; - Stolen items; - Any item which could be intended/construed as an offensive weapon; - Tobacco and cigarette papers, fireworks and pornographic images; - Any article that a member of staff reasonably suspects has been or is likely to be used to commit an offence, cause personal injury or to damage property.
+- Knives or weapons, alcohol, illegal drugs,. - Stolen items. - Any item which could be intended/construed as an offensive weapon. - Tobacco and cigarette papers, fireworks and pornographic images. - Any article that a member of staff reasonably suspects has been or is likely to be used to commit an offence, cause personal injury or to damage property.